 1. Choose a safe neighborhood for your accommodation

 First rule of thumb to ensure your safety is to choose a good neighborhood for your tango house/hotel/apartment.
-In general you should avoid San Telmo and La Boca areas.
-Many first-time tango tourists would choose to stay in Palermo area which is a middle-class and relatively safe area and close to 2 famous milongas: Salón Canning and La Viruta.
+Many first-time tango tourists would choose to stay in Palermo area which is a middle-class and relatively safe area, and close to 2 famous milongas: Salón Canning and La Viruta.

 2. Take a taxi when you are going/leaving a milonga late at night